-- 3 The regulation of access contracts is governed by domestic and former European legislation which has been incorporated into domestic legislation, in particular The Railways Act 1993 (the Act) and The Railways (Access, Management and Licensing of Railway Undertakings) Regulations 2016 (the 2016 Regulations). - 4 The law relating to the duration of track access agreements is contained in the 2016 Regulations which uses the term 'Framework Agreement'.
+- 3 The regulation of access contracts is governed by The Railways Act 1993 (the Act) and The Railways (Access, Management and Licensing of Railway Undertakings) Regulations 2016 (the 2016 Regulations). - 4 The law relating to the duration of track access agreements is contained in the 2016 Regulations which uses the term 'Framework Agreement'.
 This includes track access contracts entered into pursuant to sections 17 or 18 of the Act (the vast majority of track access agreements) and, where the Act does not apply (in limited circumstances such as HS1), to any track access agreement with a duration in excess of one year.
 For ease of understanding, and consistency with the rest of our access guidance, in this module we refer to 'track access agreements' notwithstanding that the 2016 Regulations refers to 'Framework Agreements'.